josephmathew1996/movies-api/README.md

 - Admin has the permissions to perform all the operations while user is only able to view the movies.
 - CORS is enabled
 - Successfull login returns the `Bearer <access_token>` (JWT format) which is needed for accessing all secured endpoints.
 - Token expiry is set as 60 minutes.
-Please update the value in the configuration file if required.
+Please update the value in the docker compose file if required.
 - Movies searching, sorting and filtering are all implemented.

 ## API Methods and Status Code